The Thousand Pillared Hall

 “Fartman Fatso!” she says, warming to the theme.
 From inside the hall, someone repeats, “Fartman Fatso!”
 She looks at the horsemen.
 They stand there, embarrassed, angry, not meeting her eyes.

 She looks around quickly to make sure no one is watching.
-Then, she raises her hands and loudly says “Om!
+Then, she raises her hands and says “Om!
 Kreem!”
 Nothing happens.
 The horsemen remain motionless.

-“Om Kreem Om,” she tries.
-The horsemen, shift their weight, and wait expectantly.
+The horsemen seem to shift their weight expectantly.
 Even more furiously she says “Om!
 Kreem!
 Run!”
 This time, she ends up startling herself.
 Other voices from deep inside the hall repeat “Run!”
-This is followed by the muffled sounds of something taking off.
+This is followed by muffled sounds of something taking off.
 This is her cue to flee as well.

 Bats rise, fluttering their wings.

 ShenbagaKuzhalvaimozhi runs some distance before stopping to gasp for breath.
 The horses must have broken into a gallop by now.
-Appa will tan her hide if he realizes that she is the one who has set them free.
+Appa will tan her hide if he realizes that she is the one who has set them free!

 ShenbagaKuzhalvaimozhi looks up.
 The fatsos are still glued to the pillars, their eyes wide open.
-Her prayer seems to have worked.
+Her prayer seems to have worked!

-Where is Chithi Kutty now?
+Where is Chithi Kutty now, anyway?

 ShenbagaKuzhalvaimozhi walks towards the temple in search of her little aunt.
-On the verandah, the nadaswaram and the thavil, instruments whose music reverberates at weddings, lay sheathed in their brocade covers.
+On the verandah, the nadaswaram and the thavil, auspicious instruments whose music reverberates at weddings, lay sheathed in their brocade covers.
 Nearby, two uncles are chewing betel leaves.
 One says, “Hey little girl, come here.”

 “No. I won’t,” she says, and runs away.